Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 Practice mindful eating during holiday meals.
 Pay attention to hunger and fullness cues, savor each bite, and focus on the social aspects of the gathering rather than fixating on the food.

-Sometimes holiday gatherings create anxiety about the amount of food served.
-Remember to eat regularly throughout the day and nourish yourself, despite how much food is served or consumed at the gathering.
+Sometimes, holiday gatherings create anxiety about the amount of food served.
+Remember to eat regularly throughout the day and nourish yourself despite how much food is served or consumed at the gathering.

 4. Build a Support System